 It’s hard to get out of bed when you’re sleeping in silk sheets with millions of dollars in the bank account, and go into a gym filled with angry people who want to punch you in the face.

 The challenge for a fighter isn’t so much the rise to the top, but the attempt to stay at the top.
 The world is full of people who fought hard to get to the top, but then fell quickly because they couldn’t handle

 Those silk sheets and millions of dollars John Danaher is talking about can be purely metaphorical for the Jiu Jitsu competitor.
-Winning a local tournament won’t make me a millionaire, but if may make me feel on top of the world.
+Winning a local tournament won’t make me a millionaire, but it may make me feel on top of the world.
 My ego gets invested in that belief that I’ve made it, I’m at the top of the summit.
-Sadly, the only place I have left, is to fall if I can’t stay hungry and diligent.
+Sadly, the only place I have left is to fall if I can’t stay hungry and diligent.
 I am on my way to tumbling down due to the gravity of past success.